marioandrei/worthyourtime/README.md

 - The Master, PTA
 - The Matrix (1999),
 - The Pianist (2002),
+- The Red Shoes (1948), Michael Powell and Emeric Pressburger
 - The Royal Tenenbaums (2001),
 - The Science of Sleep (2006),
 - The Square (2017),